erjosito/azure-networking-lab/README.md

 }
 </pre>

-At this point you should be able to connect to the VM in Vnet 3 from our jump host, and verify that you have connectivity to internet.
+At this point you should be able to connect to the VM in Vnet 3 from our jump host, going through the NVAs (as in this example, the first attempts might fail, due to the time it takes Azure to program the routes from the previous step), and verify that you have connectivity to internet.
 I like using the Internet URL ifconfig.co, that returns your public IP address as seen by the Web server:

 <pre lang="">
 lab-user@myVnet1-vm2:~$ <b>ssh 10.3.1.4</b>